14 Field Artillery Regiment: The original 14 Field Regiment

 14 Field Regiment was initially formed in Bethlehem in the Orange Free State in 1962 with only one Battery, namely 143 Battery with an intake from Commando Regiments for their basic and individual training on the G1 and G2 guns with additional basic training on smaller weapons such as the 60 and 81mm mortars as well as .50-calibre machine guns.

 During October 1967, 14 Field Regiment was relocated to Potchefstroom where it was disbanded on 7 November 1967 and its structures incorporated into 4 Artillery Regiment.
 Its operational Battery at Walvis Bay was renamed 43 Battery Walvis Bay.

 Rebirth of 14 Field Regiment

 On 13 May 1974 the unit was however reactivated and renamed to 14 Field Artillery Regiment and located outside Potchefstroom in September 1974.

 New requirements

-The SADF was interested in the 120mm mortar system and the activation of an airborne artillery battery.
-There was also an emphasis on obtaining 155mm guns.
-Gunners from 14 Field Artillery were therefore sent to Israel for training on the Israeli Defense Forces Soltam 120mm Mortar.
+The SADF was interested in the 120 mm mortar system and the activation of an airborne artillery battery.
+There was also an emphasis on obtaining 155 mm guns.
+Gunners from 14 Field Artillery were therefore sent to Israel for training on the Israeli Defense Forces Soltam 120 mm Mortar.